PineappleDoge/Learning-RLua-BETA/src/ch01-02-data-types.md

 - Boolean
   - This data type represents `true` or `false` and uses the keywords `true` and `false`
 - Nil
   - This data type represents nothing.
-By default everything has this data type
+It's important to understand that this datatype is attached to things that don't have data.

-Now with some more data types we can bring up the "lose" typed nature of RLua.
-What this means is a number can become a string.
+An thing to note is that Lua is a loosely typed

 ```lua
 local foo = 0